-The PCC had seven Cells incorporated within its structure as on 31 December 2017; the PerfectHome Cell, the Travelodge Cell, the Ocado Cell, the TVIS Cell, the Amplifon Cell, the Gemini Cell and the L'Amie Cell.
+The PCC had six Cells incorporated within its structure as on 31 December 2018; the PerfectHome Cell, the Ocado Cell, the TVIS Cell, the Amplifon Cell, the Gemini Cell and the L'Amie Cell.
+As on 28 December 2018 the Travelodge Cell's operations and capitalisation was wound up.
+The Cell was originally incorporated within the PCC in 2014 to underwrite room cancellation insurance, which is essentially connected travel insurance sold by the Travelodge Group as part of a hotel room booking package.